MukulAmbulgekar/bikeShareAppDamandPrediction/README.md

 *  Get weather information
 *  Search places on google maps to get bike status status
 * Suggest new Bike Stations
+* K-Means Clustering for stations based on number of trips

 ### How do I get set up? ###